Politics of Macau: Legislative branch

 The legislative organ of the territory is the Legislative Assembly, a 33-member body comprising fourteen directly elected members, twelve indirectly elected members representing functional constituencies and seven members appointed by the chief executive.
 The Legislative Assembly is responsible for general lawmaking, including taxation, the passing of the budget and socioeconomic legislation.
 Terms are for four years, with annual sessions running from 15 October to 16 August.
 There are several standing committees in the assembly that perform the following functions: examination and issuance of reports and statements on projects and proposals of law, on resolutions and deliberations, and on proposals of alteration presented to the Legislative Assembly; examination of petitions submitted to the Legislative Assembly; voting on issues as approved in general by the Legislative Assembly General Meeting; and answering questions raised by the president or the General Meeting.

 The last election was held in 2017 and the current Legislative Assembly is chaired by its president, businessman Ho Iat Seng (賀一誠), who is assisted by the vice president, Chui Sai Cheong (崔世昌), the elder brother of Chief Executive Fernando Chui Sai On.

 Elections

 Judiciary

 The Court of Final Appeal is the court of last resort in the Macau Special Administrative Region.

 The legal system is based largely on Portuguese law.
 The territory has its own independent judicial system, with a high court.
 Judges are selected by a committee and appointed by the chief executive.
 Foreign judges may serve on the courts.
 In July 1999 the chief executive appointed a seven-person committee to select judges for the SAR.
 Twenty-four judges were recommended by the committee and were then appointed by Mr. Ho.
 Included are three judges who serve on the Macau SAR's highest court, the Court of Final Appeal (CFA): 39-year-old Sam Hou Fai (who will be chief justice), 32-year-old Chu Kin, and the 46-year-old Viriato Manuel Pinhiero de Lima.

 Political pressure groups and leaders

+Public political demonstration is rare in Macau.